THE WARLU WAY PILBARA RED DOG HIGHWAY

 1. GO SNORKELLING, DIVING AND FISHING OFFSHORE.

 Head out to the Montebello Islands Marine Park.
 It covers an eye-watering more than 58,000 hectares of ocean and has over 250 low-lying limestone islands and islets.
 Its coral reefs, colourful tropical fish, wildlife and maritime heritage area paradise for fishers, snorkellers and divers.
-FYI, trips to the islands depart from Dampier.
+FYI, trips to the islands depart from Dampier and Onslow.

 2. BE A DAMPIER ARCHIPELAGO NATURE EXPLORER.